ocupop/mapbox-locate/src/_sessions/business-intelligence-the-visualization-stack.md

 ---
 layout: session
-title: Business Intelligence; the Visualization Stack
+title: 'Easier, Better, Faster, Stronger: the New Data Visualization Stack'
 summary: >-
   Uber, MicroStrategy, and SumoLogic share how they build unique visualization and analytics capabilities.